Sleepyhead1111/mymarkdown/README.md

 ### Supported Tasks and Languages

 ComMT includes 6 tasks in total, and supports four languages: German, Czech, Russian, and Chinese.
+The details are shown in the figure below：

 <img src="https://github.com/Sleepyhead1111/mymarkdown/blob/main/commt.png"  width="600" height = “600”/>